HumbertoReyesA/PokeBerriesStatisticsApi/README.md

 # Software to install
 - Python 3.8 or greater.
-- If needed, a virtual environment can be created with this command: py -3 -m venv .venv.
+- Or instead of install python globally, a virtual environment can be created:
+  From the PokeBerriesStatisticsApi folder type this command: py -3 -m venv .venv.
 To activate the virtual environment: .venv\Scripts\activate.
 Now, any python version can be installed.

 - Git 2.40